fledge-iot/fledge/docs/04_installation.rst

 Upgrading or Downgrading FogLAMP
 --------------------------------

 Upgrading or downgrading FogLAMP, starting from version 1.2, is as easy as installing it from scratch: simply follow the instructions in the previous section regarding the installation and the package will take care of the upgrade/downgrade path.
 The installation will not proceed if there is not a path to upgrade or downgrade from the currently installed version.
 You should still check the pre-requisites before you apply the upgrade.
+Clearly the old data will not be lost, there will be a schema upgrade/downgrade, if required.

 Uninstalling the Debian Package